Kagome chiral spin liquid in transition metal dichalcogenide moir\'e bilayers: Abstract

 \section{Abstract}

 At $n=3/4$ filling of the moir\'e flat band, transition metal dichalcogenide moir\'e bilayers will develop kagome charge order.
-We derive an effective spin model for the resulting localized spins and study its phase diagram using density matrix renormalization group simulations.
-Using realistic model parameters relevant for WSe$_2$/WS$_2$, we show that this material can realize the exotic chiral spin liquid phase and the highly debated kagome spin liquid.
-Our work thus shows that the frustration and strong interactions present in TMD heterobilayers provide an exciting platform to study spin liquid physics.
+We derive an effective spin model for the resulting localized spins and find that its further neighbor spin interactions can be much less suppressed than the corresponding electron hopping strength.
+Using density matrix renormalization group simulations, we study its phase diagram and, for realistic model parameters relevant for WSe$_2$/WS$_2$, we show that this material can realize the exotic chiral spin liquid phase and the highly debated kagome spin liquid.
+Our work thus demonstrates that the frustration and strong interactions present in TMD heterobilayers provide an exciting platform to study spin liquid physics.

 \textit{Introduction.---}The recent surge in moir\'e materials has vastly expanded the number of experimental platforms with strongly correlated electrons.
 While this was jumpstarted by the discovery of correlated insulating states and superconductivity in twisted bilayer graphene~\cite{Cao:2018ff,Cao:2018kn,Balents:2020.725B,Andrei:2020asg}, the strength of electron correlations in bilayers of transition metal dichalcogenide (TMD) materials exceeds those in their graphene cousins~\cite{Mak:2022review}.
 Experiments in TMDs have revealed signatures of Mott insulators~\cite{Tang:2020bb,Regan:2020fk,Wang:2020jv,Li:2021cd,Ghiotto:2021qc}, the quantum anomalous Hall effect~\cite{Li:2021vy}, and -- in heterobilayers -- generalized Mott-Wigner crystals at fractional fillings~\cite{Regan:2020fk,Xu:2020dx,Huang:2021io,LiWang:2021stmWigner,Liu2021,Miao:2021exciton}.
-When the electron charges are Mott localized, only the spin degree of freedom remains, and magnetism in TMD moir\'e bilayers started to be investigated in recent experiments~\cite{Wang:2022ferromagnet,Tang2022}.
+When the electron charges are localized, only the spin degree of freedom remains, and magnetism in TMD moir\'e bilayers started to be investigated in recent experiments~\cite{Wang:2022ferromagnet,Tang2023,Anderson2023}.
 Heterobilayers realize an extended Hubbard model on the triangular lattice~\cite{Wu:2018ic,Zhang:2019wk,Rademaker:2021arXivSOC,Zhang:2021ix}, and consequently the localized spins are highly frustrated.
 This frustration might lead to a spin liquid phase, an exotic state of matter whose material realization is long sought for~\cite{Savary:2016fk,Knolle2019}.